Join us at our

 Come celebrate, be challenged, and enjoy yourself on the land and beach as we share our talents, knowledge and hearts with each other.

-Our rich program will have a focus on a sustainable culture of interconnections, including classes in Community Skills, Playback Theater, Empowered Surrender, Heartbeat Nurturing Therapy, and more as well as cuddle puddles, gender circles, Tantra Pujas and a creativity sharing Cabaret night.
+Our rich program will have a focus on a sustainable culture of interconnections, including classes in Community Skills, Playback Theater, Heartbeat Nurturing Therapy, and more as well as cuddle puddles, gender circles, Tantra Pujas and a creativity sharing Cabaret night.

 The daily schedule will include morning yoga, ZEGG-style forums, three meals and time for an afternoon snooze or workshops led by campers.